Portable RV Macerator Pump: 3 Top Reasons Why You Might Need One

 The 'walking' had to be done over and over and over again.
 It was tedious, back-breaking, and took forever.

 With a macerator pump, we wouldn't have had to do that.
-The RV sewer pump would have pushed it through the hose for us.
+The RV sewer pump would have pushed the slurry through the hose for us.

-If you live where you need to dump into a port that's higher than your waste tanks, you need a macerator system.
+If you live where your dump hole is higher than your waste tanks, you need a macerator system.

 2. Uses A Smaller Hose